 We take our Data Protection responsibilities seriously.
-For those who are interested, here are the ways in which your personal data are processed by us.
+For those who are interested, here are the ways in which your personal data are held and processed by us.

 1. Who are we?

 OpenGate Churches is part of Oxfordshire Community Churches (OCC).
 OCC is the data controller, based at The King's Centre, OX2 0ES, and can be contacted at email@example.com or 01865 297 400.

 2. How do we process your personal data?

 OCC will process the personal data that you (have) provide(d) to:

 a) Communicate with you about activities, events, vacancies, and other matters that are central to the life of our faith community: